bagaking/specmuxer/README.md

 - Session state is stored under `.specmuxer/` in the selected workspace.
 - The project has unit and integration tests, including tmux-backed integration tests that are skipped when `tmux` is unavailable.
-- Coverage is below the configured maintainer threshold: the checked-in coverage profile reports `27.9%` total statement coverage, while `make coverage` enforces `95%`.
+- Coverage is below the configured maintainer threshold: a recent local coverage run reported `27.9%` total statement coverage, while `make coverage` enforces `95%`.

 ## Verified Scope